awesomemotive/easy-digital-downloads/readme.md

 ### 1.1.7 ###

-* Fixed major bug with processing file downloads
+* New: Added option to set minimum purchase amount required before discount can be applied
-* Removed price check from PayPal purchase verification temporarily
+* New: Added filters to all discount validation functions for developers
-* Added filters to all discount validation functions for developers
+* Fix: Major bug with processing file downloads
-* Improved data sanitization to discount creation / edit forms
+* Tweak: Removed price check from PayPal purchase verification temporarily
-* Removed the "type" column from the discounts page
+* Tweak: Improved data sanitization to discount creation / edit forms
-* Added option to set minimum purchase amount required before discount can be applied
+* Tweak: Removed the "type" column from the discounts page

 ### 1.1.6 ###